 Late in the summer of 2017, a seemingly never-ending stream of natural disasters hit the United States — in Houston, Florida, the Virgin Islands, Puerto Rico, and California.
 When disaster struck in Houston, a dedicated organization of veterans jumped in to lend a hand — many hands.
 In crisis, Team Rubicon sees an opportunity to help veterans dealing with emotional issues during the transition from wartime to civilian life by allowing them to use their skills to help those in need at home.

 YouTube megastar Casey Neistat highlighted the organization’s great work in Houston.
 Neistat’s in-laws were seriously affected by Hurricane Harvey.
-Neistat travelled to a different area of Houston and interviewed Team Rubicon members on the ground.
-Here’s how they described the work they do, and how it changes both veterans and the people they help.
+Neistat traveled to a different area of Houston and interviewed Team Rubicon members on the ground.
+Here’s how they described the work they do and how it changes both veterans and the people they help.

 Team Rubicon is aptly named for the river in Italy at which Roman soldiers were required by tradition to lay down their arms to return to civilian life.
 The organization helps American veterans making the same transition.